npm/npm/doc/misc/npm-config.md

 If false, never shows colors.
 If `"always"` then always shows colors.
 If true, then only prints color codes for tty file descriptors.

+This option can also be changed using the environment: colors are disabled when the environment variable `NO_COLOR` is set to any value.

 ### depth

 * Default: Infinity